5 Mr Girling

 Teaching Assistant: Mrs Singh

-This term we have been studying materials, such as plastic and paper.
-We also learnt about the damage that plastic pollution is doing to the environment, especially the world's oceans and their wildlife.
+Since September, we have been learning about the damage that plastic pollution is doing to the environment, especially the world's oceans and their wildlife.

 We wanted to know which type of bag is the most environmentally friendly.
 That is the type that will biodegrade or decompose the quickest in the environment.
 We are running a scientific experiment to find out.